 Warning signs include flashing lights, floaters, or blind spots.

-Other names for Hyperpigmenation RPE include; Pigmented Layer of Retina, Pigmentum Nigrum or Intraretinal Leakage of Fluorescein.
+Other names for Hyperpigmentation RPE include; Hyperpigmentation of the Retinal Pigment Epithelium, Pigmented Layer of Retina, Pigmentum Nigrum or Intraretinal Leakage of Fluorescein.

 Hamartoma of the Retina, also known as Retinal Hamartoma and Retinal Pigment Epithelium (CHRRPE or CHRPE), is when glial tissue is found in different parts of the eye.
 This causes blood vessels issues and pigment epithelium, resulting in profound vision loss.